Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 It is not uncommon for disciples of Christ to use scriptures out of context.
-This article addresses Genesis 31:49 that is used incorrectly more often then it is used correctly.
+This article addresses Genesis 31:49 that is used incorrectly more often than it is used correctly.

-Laban said, “May the Lord keep watch between you and me while we are absent from each other."
+Laban said, “May the Lord keep watch between you and me while we are absent one from another."
 There are several clues in that one scripture to prove that it is wrong to use it as a benediction when congregants are dismissed from a worship service even though it is used as one in many churches.

 Background of Genesis 31:49

 It is never good to quote a scripture without knowing the background or context of it.
 The background of Genesis 31:49 is about Laban and his nephew Jacob.

 After Jacob cheated his twin brother Esau out of his birthright in Genesis 27:36, his mother Rebekah sent Jacob away to live with her brother Laban.
 This was to get Jacob to distant himself from Esau who was angry with him.